To allow you to get the most out of your trip, we have created this Travel FAQ that will assist you when travelling overseas with Dive Adventures:

 Travel insurance is most highly recommended for your protection and covers you for things such as loss of luggage, cancellation, medical expenses and if you are really unlucky a diving emergency.
 Insurance forms are available from us.

-To get a quote or to process your travel insurance on line (which covers you for diving also) click AussieTravelCover
+To get a quote or to process your travel insurance (which covers you for diving also) please call or email us direct.

 If you have any special medical requirements, please note that many drugs behave differently while you are diving.
 Please notify us of any medication you are using, so we can note it in your travel file.